2 Letter Symbol From The Periodic Table

 Once you have memorized the element symbols, the next step is to understand how they are used in chemical formulas.
 Chemical formulas provide information about the types and proportions of elements in a compound.

 • Pay Attention to Subscripts: Subscripts in a chemical formula indicate the number of atoms of each element in a molecule or formula unit.
-For example, in H₂O, the subscript 2 indicates that there are two hydrogen atoms for every one oxygen atom.
+As an example, in H₂O, the subscript 2 indicates that there are two hydrogen atoms for every one oxygen atom.

 • Recognize Polyatomic Ions: Polyatomic ions are groups of atoms that carry an overall charge.
 They are often enclosed in parentheses in chemical formulas.
-For example, in ammonium sulfate (NH₄)₂SO₄, the (NH₄) represents the ammonium ion, which has a charge of +1.
+As an example, in ammonium sulfate (NH₄)₂SO₄, the (NH₄) represents the ammonium ion, which has a charge of +1.

 • Practice Writing Formulas: Practice writing chemical formulas for common compounds.
 This will help you become more comfortable with the conventions and rules of chemical notation.